Anthony Bryer: Biographical details

 Anthony Bryer was born on 31 October 1937 in Southsea, Portsmouth.
-He was the son of Group Captain Gerald Bryer and Joan Bryer (née Rigsby).
-Part of his childhood was spent in Jerusalem and he was acquainted with Sir Steven Runciman, historian and Byzantine Scholar.
+He was the son of Group Captain Gerald Bryer OBE and Joan Bryer (née Grigsby), a Special Operations Executive employee.
+Part of his childhood was spent in Jerusalem where he was first acquainted with Sir Steven Runciman, historian and Byzantine scholar.

-In July 1961 he married Elizabeth Liscomb, who died in 1995.
-In 1998 he married Jennifer A. Banks.
+In 1961 he married Elizabeth Lipscomb, a fellow Oxford student; they had three daughters.
+She died in 1995 and Bryer married Jennifer Ann Banks, a fellow Birmingham academic, in 1998.

 Bryer died on 22 October 2016.

 Education and career

-Bryer's post nominals include: Dip.
-(Sorbonne), MA, MA, DPhil (Oxford), FSA, FRHistS.

-Bryer was educated at Canford School, and after completing his National Service he studied history at Balliol College, Oxford.
-He initially remained at Balliol for his doctorate on the Empire of Trebizond, which he completed in 1967, but in 1964 he moved to the University of Birmingham where he created a programme in Byzantine studies.
-In 1975 he founded the journal Byzantine and Modern Greek Studies.
-From 1976, he was the founding Director of the Centre for Byzantine Studies, and in 1980 he was appointed Professor of Byzantine Studies, a post which he held until 1999.
+Bryer was educated at Copthorne Preparatory School (1945–51) and Canford School (1951–55), and after completing his National Service he studied history at Balliol College, Oxford (BA 1958–61).
+He remained at Balliol as a Newman Scholar until 1964 while preparing his doctorate on the Empire of Trebizond, which he completed in 1967.
+From 1964 he was Research Fellow and from 1965 Lecturer in Medieval History at the University of Birmingham, where he created a programme in Byzantine studies.
+He founded the journal Byzantine and Modern Greek Studies in 1975, and the Centre for Byzantine Studies in 1976 (serving as its first director until 1994).
+He was promoted to Senior Lecturer in 1973, Reader in Byzantine Studies in 1977, and finally in 1980 appointed Professor of Byzantine Studies, a post which he held until his retirement in 1999.
 In a distinguished career he has held fellowships at Athens University, Dumbarton Oaks and Merton College, Oxford.
+He was Public Orator of the University of Birmingham from 1991 to 1999.